ixanza/Equanimity/README.md

 2. [Growl - Werebeasts of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/31245) for overhauling Lycantrophy
 3. [Triumvirate - Mage Archetypes](https://www.nexusmods.com/skyrimspecialedition/mods/39170) which adds new mage archetypes to the game
 4. [Complete Crafting Overhaul Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/28608) which overhauls the crafting component of the game
-5. [True Unleveled Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/18342) to distribute perks to NPCs, various high level NPCs are harder because of this
-6. [Skyrim Revamped - Complete Enemy Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/14598) which overhauls NPC and makes bosses harder
+5. [Skyrim Revamped - Complete Enemy Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/14598) which overhauls NPC and makes bosses harder
-7. [Ultimate Combat](https://www.nexusmods.com/skyrimspecialedition/mods/17196) introduces new enemy AI which keeps the game fresh
+6. [Ultimate Combat](https://www.nexusmods.com/skyrimspecialedition/mods/17196) introduces new enemy AI which keeps the game fresh
-8. [Combat Gameplay Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33767) enables new combat mechanics such as jump attacks, unlocked grip and a dodge function
+7. [Combat Gameplay Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33767) enables new combat mechanics such as jump attacks, unlocked grip and a dodge function
-9. [Wintersun - Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/22506) adds a religion aspect to the game in the form of worshipping aedras or daedras and getting rewarded for it
+8. [Wintersun - Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/22506) adds a religion aspect to the game in the form of worshipping aedras or daedras and getting rewarded for it

 ### Quest and Encounter Mods